Table of Contents

 Relaxonchair MK-II Plus Massage Chair

-The Relaxonchair MK-II Plus has a few upgrades from the original model, like the Intelligent Body Scanning that measures your upper body length and shape, detecting pressure points and creating a customized massage.
+The Relaxonchair MK-II Plus has a few upgrades from the original model, like the Intelligent Body Scanning that measures your upper body length and shape, detects pressure points, and creates a customized massage.

 It uses an SL-Track and strategically placed airbags to offer varying massage techniques to relieve your pain and soothe those tired muscles all over your body.